Regal Crown Sour Candy

 Each piece of candy was also about twice as big as a lifesaver candy, making them appear to be a much better value as well!
 Finally, they came in several different delicious sour flavors.
 They were available in Sour Lemon, Sour Grape, Sour Cherry, and Sour Orange.
 Over time other flavors were also released, such as sour apple, sour raspberry, and cool mints.

-READ MORE: Honeycomb Cereal (History, Marketing & Commercials)
+READ MORE: Caramel Apple Pops (History, Marketing & Pictures)

 Changing Times